WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 - How can you meet the requirement that the Domain Admins group must include only the Administrator account and that the Enterprise Admins and Schema Admins groups must be empty during normal operations?

-  > **Answer:** You cannot configure groups other than local groups with the restricted groups feature.
+  > **Answer:** You can't configure groups other than local groups with the restricted groups feature.
 For Domain Admins, Enterprise Admins, and Schema Admins, you must configure the group membership manually and audit their changes.

 - How can you meet the requirement that other built-in groups, such as Account Operators and Server Operators, must not contain members?

   > **Answer:** Use the restricted groups feature.

-- How can you meet the requirement that you must audit all changes to users or groups in Active Directory Domain Services (AD DS)?
+- How can you meet the requirement that you must audit all changes to users or groups in AD DS?

-  > **Answer:** Configure advanced auditing policies to audit directory services changes.
+  > **Answer:** Configure advanced auditing policies to audit changes to directory services.

 ### Task 2: Configure password settings for all users